modernmediagrp/spotify-recommendation-system/README.md

 4. Recommendations for sub-genres like Tech House and Techno, where audio features vary and songs are harder to classify, aren't very strong.
 It's unsurprising given the ambiguity of the sub-genres' features but it still yields weaker recommendations.

 ## Next Steps
-Should this project be continued, the following next steps should be explored:
+Should this project be continued, the following next steps could be explored:
 1. Expanding the data through additional Spotify API calls
 2. Deploying the final model function to a mobile app, or at least a mobile-responsive application like [Streamlit](https://streamlit.io/), so DJs can access recommendations on their phones while mixing
 3. Building a new dataset, through API calls or web scraping, using an electronic music-specific store like [Beatport](https://www.beatport.com/), [Juno Download](https://www.junodownload.com/), [Traxsource](https://www.traxsource.com/), etc.